 d.
 Open the app, and enter the same username and password that is used for iCloud.

 e.
 You can now see where your device is at all times on a map.
 To view your device’s location from the computer go to http://www.icloud.com/ and enter your iCloud username and password, and click the “Find My iPhone” icon to see the map of your devices.

 9) Update all applications and the iPad software when available.

-10) Do not install applications that did not come from the Apple application store or Apple iteself.
-Third-party software is NOT approved for use on an Apple device and could potentially compromise data security on the device.
+10) Do not install applications that do not come from the Apple store.
+Apps not obtained through iTunes could cause the device to be unstable and potentially compromise data security on the device.